AriaSalvatrice/AriaModules/README.md

 ### Source code of individual modules

-The code of the Aria Salvatrice Signature Series Synthesizer Modules is distributed under the [GNU General Public License v3.0 only](https://spdx.org/licenses/GPL-3.0-only.html).
+The code of the Aria Salvatrice Signature Series Synthesizer Modules is distributed under the [GNU General Public License v3.0 or later](https://spdx.org/licenses/GPL-3.0-or-later.html).
 The modules come without any warranty and might recklessly endanger life and limb, the usual.

 ### Re-usable libraries

-Not that the code is very good, but some libraries I created for my own use are available under the less restrictive terms of the [Do What The Fuck You Want To Public License](https://spdx.org/licenses/WTFPL.html), to allow every VCV creator to do what the fuck they want.
+Not that the code is very good, but some libraries I created for my own use are available under the less restrictive terms of the [Do What The Fuck You Want To Public License](https://spdx.org/licenses/WTFPL.html), to allow every creator to do what the fuck they want.
 The files in question are [`src/javascript.hpp`](src/javascript.hpp), [`src/lcd.hpp`](src/lcd.hpp), [`src/polyexternalscale.hpp`](src/polyexternalscale.hpp), [`src/portablesequence.hpp`](src/portablesequence.hpp), [`src/prng.hpp`](src/prng.hpp), [`src/quantizer.hpp`](src/quantizer.hpp), and [`src/widgets.hpp`](src/widgets.hpp).

 ### Faceplates